U.S. flag An official website of the United States government

 C2.3: KA Low-round multi-party key-agreement (KA) Single-party primitives

-C2.6: Advanced TF fully-homomorphic encryption (FHE) Decryption; keygens
+C2.6: FHE QR Fully-homomorphic encryption (FHE) Decryption; keygens

 TF-QR is a desired combination for any type of scheme; some examples show just TF to convey that it is welcome even if not QR.